Red Sky: Nova Scotia’s Appellation Cider

 Beer Bar Barrington location: On top of their stellar beer list they also have food until 2 am every night and they are not your typical deep fried bar bites – their kitchen utilizes many local ingredients and serves the one of the best burgers in Halifax.

 A one day only treat for those who want a healthier brunch or breakfast on the weekend.
 Vegan smoothie bowls made with fruits, vegetables and some boosters like spirulina powder.
 The bowls are topped with things like nuts, fruits, seeds, nut butter and coconut.
-Find them on the Halifax waterfront at the Seaport Farmers Market on Saturdays.
+Find them at the Halifax Seaport Farmers’ Market and Alderney Landing Farmers’ Market on Saturdays.

 About our guest writer: